BTEASP/Hyperledger-Fabric-Automate-Installer/README.md

 ## RUN

-There are 2 different shell script file.
+There are 2 different shell script files.
 The `pre.sh` file provides the commands that before running `gen.py` file.
-When your directory changed to **root** directory, you can run `pre_sudo.sh` command.
-If you are running `pre.sh` at the first time, you need to change mode of the script file with `chmod +x`.
+When your directory changes to the root directory, you can run `pre_sudo.sh` command.
+If you are running `pre.sh` at the first time, you need to change the mode of the script file with `chmod +x`.
 It basically changes the permission that it makes the file executable.

 Example: